Name of the Week 2025

 Last week we stated that the clingfish Melanophorichthys priscillae is the first (and only) fish species named after a movie.
 This recently described species of jawfish from Taiwan also has a nomenclatural connection to the cinema.

 Opistognathus cryos was discovered on a beach in the northern portion of Peng-hu, a group of small islands in the Taiwan Strait off western Taiwan in the Pacific Ocean.
 The holotype had washed ashore, along with many other coral-reef fishes, frozen to death when a February 2022 cold snap hit Penghu.
-For this reason, the authors named the fish cryos, from the Greek krýos (κρύος), meaning cold or chilled.
+For this reason, the authors named the fish cryos, from the Greek krýos (κρύος), meaning icy cold, chill or frost, but used by the authors as an adjective (cold or chilled).
 The authors also proposed the common name “Frozen Clingfish” for obvious reasons, but mentioned another, perhaps superfluous, reason as well.

 “Frozen Clingfish” also refers to the 2013 animated Disney film “Frozen.”